-Because CMDx share common root causes which our platform is designed to address, we believe we can create products to treat additional CMDx with relatively small changes to our lead PDT, BT-001.
+Because CMDx share common root causes which our platform is designed to address, we believe we can create products to treat additional CMDx with relatively small changes to one of our existing PDTs.
 This will greatly reduce product development time and cost.
-We further believe that learnings and improvements on any PDT can be leveraged across the platform.
+We believe this also means that learnings and improvements on any

+PDT can be leverageable across the platform.
 Additionally, because so many CMDx have comorbidities with other CMDx (e.g., patients diagnosed with diabetes are often also diagnosed with heart disease), we can gather data on effectiveness across many diseases with a single study.
-In October 2022, BT-001 was accepted for substantive review for marketing authorization by the FDA.
-This is our first product candidate submitted to the FDA through the de novo classification process.
-We expect to apply for and to commercialize subsequent products through the 510(k) process if we obtain BT-001 marketing authorization through the de novo classification process.
-The 510(k) process typically requires a shorter premarket review period.
+Finally, we expect to apply to the FDA for authorization for our first product candidate through a de novo classification process.
+However, we expect to apply for and obtain subsequent products through the 510(k) process.
+The 510(k) process typically requires a shorter premarket review period but the results from such authorization request processes cannot be guaranteed.